inventables/x-carve-instructions/upgrade/step5/index.md

 <h3>Install Dust Shoe</h3>

-For your dust shoe to operate correctly, you will need to install a small plastic insert on the underside to maintain the proper suction during cutting.
-This is designed to be replacable so that damage from the bit, collisions, etc. is relatively inconsequential.
+For your dust shoe to operate properly, you will need to install a small plastic insert on the underside to maintain the proper suction during cutting.
+This is designed to be replacable so that damage from the bit, collisions, etc. is relatively limited.
 Begin by peeling the protective backing off of each side of the insert.

 <img src="jpfs_DSC3612.jpg">